tstillwell/swiss-tournament-planner/README.md

 or by using your own SQL.

 ### Modifying Schema
-If you wish to modify the schema - such as by adding new columns or tables, you may need to drop the database/tables.
+If you wish to modify the schema - such as by adding new columns or table definitions to `tournament.sql`, you may need to drop the database/tables.

 To do so just run

 `psql => drop database tournament;`

-Then recreate the database.
+Then recreate the database,
-Afterwards, reimport the modified table definitions
+and reimport the modified table definitions as described earlier in this README.

 ## Built with help from